Provostry of St. Donatian: History

 In 1089, under the rule of Robert I of Flanders, deans of St. Donatian's Cathedral were also given the role of chancellors of the County of Flanders.
 In this role, they were not only responsible for the administration of the county but also developed an important ecclesiastical seignory with its own administration and court.
 In 1560, Bruges for the first time became the seat of a bishopric, with Petrus Curtius as its first bishop.
 He was also given the role of dean and chancellor, which continued to be held by the 17 successive bishops who would rule the diocese until the end of the 18th century.

-The current building dates from 1665-1666 and was designed by Antwerp architect Cornelis Verhouven and canon Frederic Hillewerve (also from Antwerp).
+The current building dates from 1665 to 1666 and was designed by Antwerp architect Cornelis Verhouven and canon Frederic Hillewerve (also from Antwerp).
 It was built in the triumphal Baroque style typical of the Counter-Reformation.
 The pronounced baroque style is typical of 17th-century Antwerp Baroque architecture and is unique in Bruges city centre.
 The huge door was an entrance way for horses and carriages.
 Lady Justice can be seen above and the Greek gods of truth, charity and justice can be seen on the top pediment.
 The elaborate carving is the work was Bruges sculptor Cornelis Gailliaert.